smhanov/zwibserve/README.md

 The collaboration works similar to source control.
 When I try to submit my changes, and you have submitted yours first, then my changes are rejected by the server.
 I must then modify my changes so they no longer conflict with yours, and try to submit them again.

-The protocol is described in [Zwibbler Collaboration Server Protocol V2](https://docs.google.com/document/d/1X3_fzFqPUzTbPqF2GrYlSveWuv_L-xX7Cc69j13i6PY/edit?usp=sharing)
+The protocol is described in [Zwibbler Collaboration Server Protocol V2](https://docs.google.com/document/d/1X3_fzFqPUzTbPqF2GrYlSveWuv_L-xX7Cc69j13i6PY/edit?usp=sharing).
+There are additional methods that add security and the ability to delete documents described in [Zwibbler Collaboration Server Management API](https://docs.google.com/document/d/1vdUUEooti4F5Ob9rca2DVoOJOxyO2uftaCOUzKdXb4M/edit?usp=sharing).

 [Test your server online](https://zwibbler.com/collaboration/testing.html).